 This goes for online communities as well.
 Today’s topic will be the Twitch Terms of Service breakdown and I’ll go through the Community Guidelines with the aim of helping you understand them thoroughly.

-Twitch Terms of Service Breakdown
+Twitch Terms of Service Breakdown (New Update)

-1. Introduction: Your Agreement to these Terms of Service
+1. Introduction: Your Agreement to Terms